Girls stop growing in height when they reach puberty, the second fastest period of growth in your child’s lifetime.

 Many girls get their first period about 2 to 3 years after the initial signs of puberty (breast bud development).
 In the US, the average age of the first period is 12 ½ years.

-Once the period starts, the growth rate slows down.
+Once the period starts, the rate of growth slows down.
 Your daughter may gain another inch or two after her period begins, but much more than that is uncommon.

 Emotions & Moodiness